ashuftw/working-notes/content/Literature/250710 One of K Encoding Scheme.md

 ---
-title: 1 of K Encoding Scheme
+title: One of K Encoding Scheme
 draft: false
 tags:
 date: 2025-07-10